Bitcoin-Price-Prediction/btcpredictor/README.md

 # BTC Predictor
-We are the Anchain.ai Bitcoin Price Prediction team from UC Berkeley's Data-X course.
-Our product uses a machine learning model to help Bitcoin investors make more reliable investment decisions while minimizing risk.
+BTC predictor is a dashboard powered by machine learning algorithms that helps Bitcoin investors make more reliable investment decisions.
+It was designed by the Anchain.ai Bitcoin Price Prediction team from UC Berkeley's Data-X course.

 <p align="center"><img src="readme_files/demo.gif"/></p>